Anirudh-Swaminathan/Web_Dev_2016_DELTA/Common_Task3/README.md

 * [X] User must be able to update his details.

 ### Features implemented
 - Registration of a new user using AJAX for requests.
-Username, phone and email are unique for each user
+Username, phone and email are unique for each user.
 - Secure login for users.
-BLocked all access of other pages.
+Blocked all access of other pages.
 - Prevented SQL Injection.
 - Update details such as password and profile picture.
 - Search for other users, with hints popping up using AJAX.
 Clicking on hint shows their profile.